GoAuditsGoAudits

 With these tools, your team members can generate reports in a single click.
 These reports have all the details, comments, photos of the defects, and the task assignment status.

-The report gets shared with all the stakeholders, such as the tenant, owner, contractors, repairers, etc. As a property manager, you have complete control over with whom reports get shared.
+The report gets shared with all the stakeholders, such as the tenant, owner, contractors, repairers, etc. As a property manager, you have complete control over who reports get shared.

 Step 6: Assign Fixes to the Contractors and Follow Up